 8.5.2.2 Successful Operation

-Figure 8.5.2.2-1: IAB Transport Migration Management triggered by the F1-terminating donor, successful operation
+Figure 8.5.2.2-1: IAB Transport Migration Management triggered by the F1-terminating IAB-donor, successful operation

-The F1-terminating donor initiates the procedure by sending the IAB TRANSPORT MIGRATION MANAGEMENT REQUEST message to the non-F1-terminating IAB-donor.
+The F1-terminating IAB-donor initiates the procedure by sending the IAB TRANSPORT MIGRATION MANAGEMENT REQUEST message to the non-F1-terminating IAB-donor.

-The non-F1-terminating donor may respond with the IAB TRANSPORT MIGRATION MANAGEMENT RESPONSE message by indicating:
+The non-F1-terminating IAB-donor may respond with the IAB TRANSPORT MIGRATION MANAGEMENT RESPONSE message by indicating:

-- Traffic accepted for offloading, within the Traffic Added Item IE;
+- Traffic accepted for offloading, within the Traffic Added List IE;

-- Already offloaded traffic accepted for modification , within the Traffic Modified Item IE;
+- Already offloaded traffic accepted for modification , within the Traffic Modified List IE;

-- Traffic not accepted for offloading within the Traffic Not Added List IE;
+- Traffic not accepted for offloading, within the Traffic Not Added List IE;

 - Already offloaded traffic not accepted for modification within the Traffic Not Modified List IE.

-If the Traffic to Be Released Information IE is contained in the IAB TRANSPORT MIGRATION MANAGEMENT REQUEST message, the non-F1-terminating donor should release all offloaded traffic if the All Traffic Indication IE in the Traffic to Be Released Information IE is set to "true", or release only the offloaded traffic indicated by the Traffic to Be Released Item IE in the Traffic to Be Released Information IE.
+If the Traffic To Be Released Information IE is contained in the IAB TRANSPORT MIGRATION MANAGEMENT REQUEST message, the non-F1-terminating IAB-donor should release all offloaded traffic if the All Traffic Indication IE in the Traffic to Be Released Information IE is set to "true", or release only the offloaded traffic indicated by the Traffic to Be Released Item IE in the Traffic to Be Released Information IE.

-If the IAB TRANSPORT MIGRATION MANAGEMENT REQUEST message contains the Traffic to Be Released Information IE, the non-F1-terminating donor shall include the Traffic Released List IE in the IAB TRANSPORT MIGRATION MANAGEMENT RESPONSE message.
+If the IAB TRANSPORT MIGRATION MANAGEMENT REQUEST message contains the Traffic to Be Released Information IE, the non-F1-terminating IAB-donor shall include the Traffic Released List IE in the IAB TRANSPORT MIGRATION MANAGEMENT RESPONSE message.

-If the IAB TNL Address Request IE is contained in the IAB TRANSPORT MIGRATION MANAGEMENT REQUEST message, the non-F1-terminating donor should provide the allocated TNL address via the IAB TNL Address Response IE in the IAB TRANSPORT MIGRATION MANAGEMENT RESPONSE message.
+If the IAB TNL Address Request IE is contained in the IAB TRANSPORT MIGRATION MANAGEMENT REQUEST message, the non-F1-terminating IAB-donor should provide the allocated TNL address via the IAB TNL Address Response IE in the IAB TRANSPORT MIGRATION MANAGEMENT RESPONSE message.

-If the IAB TNL Address Exception IE is contained in the IAB TRANSPORT MIGRATION MANAGEMENT REQUEST message, the non-F1-terminating donor shall, if supported, configure the related IAB-donor-DU to enable traffic transfer over the inter-IAB-donor-DU tunnel.
+If the IAB TNL Address Exception IE is contained in the IAB TRANSPORT MIGRATION MANAGEMENT REQUEST message, the non-F1-terminating IAB-donor shall, if supported, configure the related IAB-donor-DU to enable traffic re-routing over the inter-IAB-donor-DU tunnel.

+If the IAB QoS Mapping Information IE is contained in the IAB TRANSPORT MIGRATION MANAGEMENT RESPONSE message, the F1-terminating IAB-donor, shall, if supported, use it to set DSCP and/or IPv6 flow label fields for the downlink IP packets of the offloaded traffic.

 8.5.2.3 Unsuccessful Operation

-Not applicable.
+Figure 8.5.2.3-1: IAB Transport Migration Management triggered by the F1-terminating IAB-donor, unsuccessful operation

+If the non-F1-terminating IAB-donor is not able to accept any traffic for offloading or modification from the F1-terminating IAB-donor, or a failure occurs during the IAB Transport Migration Management procedure, the non-F1-terminating IAB-donor sends the IAB TRANSPORT MIGRATION MANAGEMENT REJECT message with an appropriate cause value to the F1-terminating IAB-donor.

 -------------------------------------------Next change-------------------------------------------

 8.5.3 IAB Transport Migration Modification